 Are You Ready to Compare Chapter 7 and Chapter 13 in More Detail?

-Ascend lets you compare your options to get out of debt, including comparing Chapter 7 to Chapter 13.
-Let’s comparer your options to see if you qualify for Chapter 7 or if a Chapter 13 case might be better for your situation.
+Ascend lets you compare your options for getting out of debt, including comparing Chapter 7 to Chapter 13.
+Let’s comparer your options to see if you qualify for Chapter 7, or if Chapter 13 might be better for your situation.